AnnyaB/CNN-FROM-SCRATCH/README.md

 In essence, it simulates conversation and generate text by analyzing patterns in language data, using statistical methods to create coherent and contextually appropriate responses.
 While it can provide useful information and code generation, it lacks the conscious thought and awareness that characterize human cognition.

 ## Consistent approach to build Convolutional Neural Network from scratch
-- Topic 1 : Building a simple Neural Network from scratch wihtout using complex methods and ML tools.
+- Topic 1 : Building a simple Neural Network from scratch without using complex methods and ML tools.
 Implementing fundamental ML maths and numpy.